official-stockfish/Stockfish/README.md

 ## Contributing

 We welcome contributions to Stockfish!
-Whether you're a developer, a chess enthusiast, or simply interested in improving the project, there are many ways to get involved.
+Whether you're a developer, a chess enthusiast, or simply interested in improving the project, there are many ways to contribute.
+The full list of authors who have contributed to Stockfish can be found in the [AUTHORS][authors-link] file.

 ### Donating Hardware